Photon (Non)Conservation in the Reduced Speed of Light Approximation and How to (Almost) Fix It: Semi-Realistic Simulations

 Unfortunately, it is very rare that a test can fully verify a numerical method.
 The ultimate check for how well a fix described above solves the problem can only be done with realistic reionization simulations.
 With this goal, I perform simulations similar to the CROC calibration runs: $20h^{-1}$ cMpc box with $256^3$ dark matter particles - this is 8 times smaller than the calibration CROC runs, but since the comparison run must be done with the full speed of light, running it at $512^3$ resolution will require more computational resources than is currently available for this project.
 The main justification for the original CROC resolution ($512^3$ in a $20h^{-1}$ cMpc box) was to resolve all small-scale structure in the post-reionization IGM.
 My goal in this paper is to count photons, so mildly under-resolving the low-density IGM can only emphasize the lack of photon conservation - fully resolving all small-scale structure increases the overall absorption.
 If the total absorption is dominated by the small-scale structure (the Lyman Limit systems), the numerical non-conservation may become hidden.

-The maximum refinement level of these semi-realistic simulations is set so that the smallest cell size in the simulations is maintained at 3.5 comoving kpc (0.5 proper kpc at $z=6$).
+The maximum refinement level of these semi-realistic simulations is set to ensure that the smallest cell size remains 3.5 comoving kpc (0.5 proper kpc at $z=6$).
 All other physics in these semi-realistic simulations is designed to mimic CROC simulations, with 2 significant exceptions: the feedback is switched off (to speed up the simulations since it is not important to model galaxies correctly as long as there enough various sources in the simulation volume), and additional absorption due to unresolved Lyman-limit systems is not included (to avoid reducing or hiding discrepancies by absorbing photons in the same way in different tests).

+All simulations were performed with the 4-equation scheme for the best consistency with equations for the local radiation.
+In the Appendix, I show analogous simulations performed with the 1-equation scheme, which fares much worse.
 The full speed of light simulation is nontrivially computationally expensive, hence I limit these semi-realistic tests to the M1 closure only (to avoid also running the full speed of light simulation for the OTVET closure).

 Figure \ref{fig:croc} shows the global reionization properties of several such semi-realistic simulations: the evolution of the stellar density and ionization history as measured by the volume and mass-weighted neutral fractions.
 These plots serve as analogs of Figure \ref{fig:bg}.
+The RSL run with $\hat{c}=0.1c$ without the background has a drastically different reionization history than the full speed of light one.
 Including the missed photons back into an RSL simulation allows one to reproduce the ionization history of the full speed of light simulation to some extent, although the overlap proceeds faster in the RSL runs.

-Finally, Figure \ref{fig:cerr} shows point-to-point error distributions for two semi-realistic simulations at two cosmic times.
-Unfortunately, for the semi-realistic case, the point-to-point errors reach and even exceed an order of magnitude in the voids during the overlap ($a=0.12$).
+Finally, Figure \ref{fig:cerr} shows point-wise error distributions for two semi-realistic simulations at two cosmic times.
+Unfortunately, for the semi-realistic case, the point-wise errors reach and even exceed an order of magnitude in the voids during the overlap ($a=0.12$).
 At later times ($a=0.14$), the errors become smaller, but still are of the order of 0.1 dex (25\%) even for the 25\% - 75\% quantile range and higher at higher densities.